Polo | Players

 A closer look into the life of Andrea Vianini; an outstanding polo player and a brilliant racing driver.

 Andrea Vianini is a man who comes with an outstanding personality.
-An Argentine that he is, he ought to be interested in the sport of polo and so is he.
-Driven by two entirely distinct passions, Andrea smoothly shifts between being a polo player and a racing driver.
+As an Argentine, he ought to be interested in the sport of polo and so is he.
+Driven by two entirely distinct passions, Andrea smoothly shifts his personality between being a polo player and a racing driver.

 He phrases his passion this way while describing how his mother, Dolores Blaquier comes from a family that is traditionally inclined in the regal sport of Polo.
 So much so that, the family was the founder of La Concepcion Polo Team, along with being the pioneers of women’s polo in the 70s.
 The family owns a list of achievements to let it drive Andrea towards the sport which is hard to not to fall in love with.